-This document discusses the use of the avr-gcc tool chain for programming the Atmel ATmega328P microcontroller in C. Students can install the software on their Mac or Windows systems by downloading it from a couple of web sites.
-The software needed for this has been installed on the MacMini systems in the OHE 240 lab and on the iMac systems in the VHE 205 classroom.
+This document discusses the use of the avr-gcc tool chain for programming the Microchip ATmega328P microcontroller in C. Students can install the software on their system by downloading it from a couple of web sites.

 The programming environment described below is command-line based using the Mac's Terminal program or the Windows Command Prompt.
 If you are not comfortable using that type of programming environment, you'll have to find some other way to program the chips.